vvelaz57/battleship-cli-app/README.md

   C: ["-", "-", "-"],
 }); // go ahead and try copying and pasting this into a script and testing it out for yourself <3
 ```
+*note: an exclamation mark means that you've missed that cell, both for debug mode and regular mode*

 But if we call `printBoard(board, true)`, then we should see this: